OBOFoundry/OBOFoundry.github.io/principles/fp-008-documented.md

 - _Developer documentation:_

+- documentation about collaborating and submitting issues by creating a [Contributing.MD file](http://mozillascience.github.io/working-open-workshop/contributing/).
 - documentation about authors contributions
 - documentation about licensing terms, rights of use.
 - documentation about version control